st02tkh/vagrant-redir/README.md

 ### addr

-Shows a list of VM's ID, name and public IP
+Shows a list of running VM's ID, name and public IP (or 'NONE' value if not set).

 ```shell
 $ vagrant redir addr